MaskRay/maskray.me/source/_posts/2020-11-15-explain-gnu-linker-options.md

 return not (.L in a SHF_MERGE section)
 ```

+These `.L` symbols (temporary labels in MC) can be emitted in `clang -Wa,-L` builds.
+Then if `ld --discard-locals` is not specified, the linker will emit these symbols to the executable file.

+In addition, RISC-V linker relaxation may emit `.L0 ` (with a trailing space) symbols ([llvm-project#89693](https://github.com/llvm/llvm-project/pull/89693)).
 For RISC-V, newer GCC and Clang pass `-X` (`--discard-locals`) to the linker.

 ### `--no-undefined-version`